SynysterRev/knights/README.md

 Python 3.12.3

-Project done in the context of HarvardX CS50AI courses.
+Project completed as part of the HarvardX CS50AI course.

 In a Knights and Knaves puzzle, the following information is given: Each character is either a knight or a knave.
 A knight will always tell the truth: if knight states a sentence, then that sentence is true.
 Conversely, a knave will always lie: if a knave states a sentence, then that sentence is false.